okkindel/GCCompiler/README.md

 ## Usage

 You will find language documentation in `./compiler/docs/documentation.pdf` file.
 Sample programs are located in `./compiler/programs/` folder.
-Two games - _Tic Tac Toe_ and _Tetris_ are located in `./compiler/programs/` as well.
+Three games - _Tic Tac Toe_, _Tetris_ and _Guessing Game_ are located in `./compiler/programs/` as well.
 Have fun!

 To compile a program run command `./compiler input_file output_file`.
 Output file should appear.
 You can run your program using interpreter located in `./interpreter` directory.
 To compile interpreter, call `make maszyna-rejestrowa` in its catalogue.
 To run program, execute interpreter with your output file as an argument.